Morphological Mapping – where Science and Art meet

-From scientific journals to educational materials, field guides and clifftop signage, fine art exhibitions to books, sculptures and paintings, Noel’s whales and dolphins have become world recognised for their scientific accuracy and artistic precision, but what is less known is that all of this work is based on over thirty years of dedicated research, with the clear aim of creating a definitive set of scientific illustrations of the world’s elusive cetaceans.
+From scientific journals to educational materials, field guides and clifftop signage, fine art exhibitions to books, sculptures and paintings, Noel’s whales and dolphins have become world recognised for their scientific accuracy and artistic precision, but what is less known is that all of this work is based on over thirty years of dedicated research, with the aim of creating a definitive set of scientific illustrations of the world’s elusive cetaceans.

-The story behind Noel’s Morphological Research
+The story behind Noel’s morphological research

 Noel explains the process :

 Over many years I developed and refined a technique that enabled me to map the morphological ratio’s of each of the world’s species in order to gain a very detailed and accurate understanding of each species characteristics – the comparative size of dorsal fins, tail, length, position of eye along the lateral plane, girth etc. These dimensions were available from researchers around the world who fastidiously collect this data, as well as at stranding events where I could gather the data firsthand (here I was also able to record the subtle colours and blends which disappear soon after death).
-I then collated definitive data by establishing the mean data set for each species, as well as the differentials between adults, male and female, and juveniles.
+I then collated this data by establishing the mean data set for each species, as well as the differentials between adults, male and female, and juveniles.

 This data was then transcribed into physical maps and schematics which would enable me to begin the process of adding the complex curves which define each species, and only then could the process of illustrating begin.
-So it was back to the drawing board with all this data, the shape, form, outline, colour and tone profiles and all other details so that I could begin the process of actually painting each species, with many of them being done in various life stages, as well as male and female dimorphism.
-After this each illustration was scanned and digitally archived.
+So it was back to the drawing board with all this data, the shape, form, outline, colour and tonal profiles, and all other details so that I could begin the process of actually painting each species, with many of them being done in various life stages, as well as male and female sexual dimorphism.

 The airbrush masking technique explained using the dolphin board as an example.
 The board background is painted, then a mask is applied before an undercoat of black, then multiple layers using multiple masks till all the colours and tones are built up and the painting is complete.